 For a seaside or coastal-themed summer soiree, set out oysters, clams, and lobster claws on a bed of ice and allow guests to dig in.

 Eggplant puree topped with farm-grown tomatoes makes for a delightfully savory bite-sized snack.

 Bacon makes pretty much anything better, don’t you think?
 Juicy shrimp and smoky bacon are the perfect combo bite.

 A selection of cured meats paired with cheeses, olives, and various fruits work for every kind of bridal shower, from a Tuscan theme to a rustic fall celebration.

 There’s just something so comforting about warm spinach and feta wrapped in layers of flaky dough—the ultimate finger food.

 Even if you can’t be on the water, you can instantly transport guests to summer on the coast with hot buttered buns and fresh lobster meat.

 Celebrating alfresco?
-Watermelon will be a refreshing treat in hot weather, and it plays nicely with a variety of flavor profiles.
-Pair the cubes with whipped cheese and balsamic for a savory bite.
+Watermelon is a refreshing treat in hot weather, and it pairs nicely with a variety of flavor profiles.
+Top the cubes with whipped cheese and balsamic for a savory bite.

 Serve it cured with creme fraiche and roe for an upscale twist on a favorite brunch dish, or raw and drizzled with olive oil and fresh lemon juice for something more Italian-inspired.